IELTS Writing Task 2 Sample 827 - Government should put every effort to save the citizen from natural disaster

-Undoubtedly, every year many humans' lives are jeopardized by the natural catastrophes.
-To protect them, individuals or organizations usually participate in assisting and sending aids to them.
-I firmly believe that the role of administration is more than the other parts because of accessing to more equipment, networks and taxes.
+Undoubtedly, every year many humans' lives are jeopardised by the natural catastrophes.
+To protect them, individuals or organisations usually participate in assisting and sending aids to them.
+I firmly believe that the role of the administration is more than the other parts because of accessing to more equipment, networks and taxes.

 [ Written by - Rambod Taghaodi ]

 In today’s modern world, we are constantly bombarded with the issue of natural disasters happening around the globe.
 Thus, some people assert that preventing the occurrence of natural disasters is merely the responsibility of government as they believe they can do nothing in preventing it from happening.
 Nevertheless, I think that cooperation between people and government is essential in protecting citizens from natural disasters.

 Undoubtedly, the government has the largest obligation to take the practical measures to prevent natural disasters from happening.
 They can, for example, employ the best scientists and geologists to predict the time of occurrence of disasters.
 By knowing when there will be a natural disaster, the government can then take the effective prevention to mitigate the potentially dangerous effects on human lives.
 To illustrate, to tackle the problem of the tsunami which may cause a severe death of inhabitants, the government should allocate a portion of the money to improve the current drainage system and to build barriers near the sea-coast.
 Thus, it is apparent that government has more power to lower the potential risks of natural disasters from happening and its effects on the citizens.